Nontraditional School Programs

 Alternative High Schools

 Serving students in grades 9-12 (ages 17-22) whose life circumstances could result, or have resulted, in an interruption of their education or in their dropping out of school; or students who may need a smaller school environment to thrive.

 Alternative Learning Centers

 Alternative learning centers provide educational services for students in grades K-10 in a nontraditional learning environment.

 Interagency Alternative School Programs (IAS)

-This cooperative interagency effort meets the needs of the whole learner.
-Each school program is designed to meet the needs of a specific student population.
+This cooperative effort meets the needs of the whole learner.
+Each program is designed to meet the needs of a specific student population including those who have exhibited truancy, serious delinquency, poor school performance, substance abuse, criminal behavior, abuse and neglect, depression, anxiety, school refusal, conditional expulsion, or family dysfunction.

 AIM Program (Achievement, Integrity, and Maturity)

 Serving students who have been referred by the Division Superintendent due to serious violations of the code of conduct outlined in the Student Rights and Responsibilities (SR&R) booklet.

 State Operated Programs

 Educational programs supervised and fully funded by the Virginia Department of Education (VDOE).